aopal/sgt/_dm notes/Misc/npcs.md

 	- Level 5 Kenku monk/rogue.
 Acolyte of the priests of Ebor
 - Supatys
 	- Dragonborn druid, functions as the town apothecary and healer when needed.
 Operates out of a stand on Beholder's Boulevard mostly out of demand than any actual desire, as they had originally come to Hope's Rock as an adventurer to study the plants and the spirits of the place
+- Danric
+    - Halfling teenager, non-combatant.
+Unemployed living in the warrens.
+Seems to be able to survive without eating, and is unconcerned by this fact
+    - unknown to anyone including him, has been noticed by the Beggar god and infused with his power.
+The beggar god will manipulate him to be very enthusiastic about any social revolution plans
+- Walton
+    - Frairan knight-errant; human, loud, boisterous, very condescening in his frequent exclamations of protecting the common folk.
+Spends much more time in the Margrave than actually doing any of that protection.
+    - all of his posturing is mostly a bluff, he's really just concerned with weasling his way into the good graces of the lords

 People still needed: